-Take an incredible 3 Days Gorilla Tracking Bwindi Safari for 3 days, 2 nights.
-You will come face to face with Mountain Gorillas, endangered rare species whose conservation and survival are attributed to your visit to them.
+Take an incredible safari of 3 Days Gorilla Tracking Bwindi Impenetrable National Park, the home to Mountain Gorillas in Uganda.
+During this Uganda gorilla trekking tour, you will come face to face with Mountain Gorillas, endangered rare species whose conservation and survival are attributed to tourism.
+Gorilla trekking in Bwindi is among the most thrilling and amazing wild activities in Uganda.

 Full Tour Programme